mitchellhamilton/wait-for-all-the-things/README.md

 # wait-for-all-the-things

 Have you been doing some asynchronous work and wanted to wait until you've done an operation on a certain number of items without having to use `Promise.all` and return something and then continue things in another `Promise.all`?
-I've had that need so I made this package, maybe it'll help you too!
+This package might help you!

 ```jsx
 import { createWaiter } from "wait-for-all-the-things";